ICPC-TUM/website/content/news/road_to_bath.md

 ## 1. Qualify for our Training Camp

 First of all you need to get an invitation to our training camp.
-We hand these invitations during several events here at TUM.
+We hand out these invitations during several events here at TUM.
 The following students will receive an initation to this year's training camp: